shad0wuk/daniibot/README.md

    }
    ```

-4. Edit `db.json` file to map idols to their corresponding roles and channels.
+4. Use existing or edit `db.json` file to map idols to their corresponding roles and channels.
 Here’s an example structure:
    ```json
    {
        "members": {